 So, choking.
-The word itself brings to mind a catastrophe—you choke on a piece of food and almost die, a la Mrs Doubtfire.
+The word itself brings to mind a catastrophe—you choke on a piece of food and almost die.
 But for many people, it’s a kink they are either super interested in, or have already tried.
 Not uncommon at all!

 Choking during sex is also known (more pleasantly) as breath play, or erotic asphyxiation.
 For some, the feeling of giving up control to a partner is exhilarating, and the vulnerability of being choked—recontextualizing an aggressive act as an intimate, erotic one—can be mind-blowing.
 When the pressure lifts, the rush of endorphins can make you feel giddy, lightheaded and result in a more intense orgasm.
 For the person doing the choking, the trust given by their partner can feel like an honor, and the anticipation and heightened sense of responsibility is similarly very sexy.

 Choking is literally depriving your brain of oxygen, and it’s dangerous in the wrong hands.
 During sex, this is best practiced between trusting, consenting partners, rather than casual hookups (unless it’s been previously discussed and you feel 100% safe).
 If it feels wrong or scary, whether you're being choked or doing the choking, stop what you’re doing.

 As a further disclaimer: When it comes to choking, even experienced BDSM practitioners have misgivings, for good reason—this practice can result in permanent harm or death.
 We at Nox think knowledge is power, trust and consent are key, and a light touch is your safest bet.

 Before engaging in breath play, you and your partner need to have a talk.
 From acceptable techniques to limits, safe words, sounds and gestures, this is not something you can do without talking first.